 const add = (a, b) => a + b; const isEven = num => num % 2 === 0; const data = [2, 3, 1, 5, 4, 6]; const evenValues = data.filter(isEven); // [2, 4, 6] const evenSum = data.filter(isEven).reduce(add); // 12

-In the above example, we define two simple functions that we then use as callbacks in
+In this example, we define two simple functions that we then use as callbacks in

 Array.prototype.filter() to get the result we want.
-Both of these functions are higher-order functions, allowing us to create an abstraction layer for any action we might want to perform without having to rewrite how the filtering or reduction algorithm is to be applied every single time.
+Both of these functions are higher-order functions.
+This allows us to create an abstraction layer for any action we might want to perform without having to rewrite how the filtering or reduction algorithm is to be applied every single time.